 Important: Power down the computer before removing any UAD cards!

 CHAPTER 3

 UAD System Overview

 The UAD Environment

 The complete UAD Powered Plug-Ins environment consists of many components.
 These components are:

-- One or more UAD DSP hardware cards
+- One or more UAD DSP hardware devices

-- The UAD card drivers
+- The UAD device drivers

 - The UAD plug-ins

 - The host computer system

 - The plug-in host application software

 - An audio I/O interface and its drivers

 All these components operate together simultaneously within one computer to form the complete audio processing system.

-The other UAD component is your account at my.uaudio.com (page 46) and the UA online store, where UAD cards are registered, UAD vouchers are redeemed, and UAD plug-in licenses and authorizations are obtained.
+The other UAD component is your account at my.uaudio.com (page 46) and the UA online store, where UAD devices are registered, UAD vouchers are redeemed, and UAD plug-in licenses and authorizations are obtained.
 Although my.uaudio.com is not required during normal system use, it is essential for initializing the overall UAD system because authorization is required to use UAD-Powered Plug-Ins (see "Authorization Overview" on page 47).

 The UAD Hardware

-The UAD DSP (Digital Signal Processing) hardware cards provide the "power" behind UAD Powered Plug-Ins.
+The UAD DSP (Digital Signal Processing) hardware devices provide the "power" behind UAD Powered Plug-Ins.
 Most of the UAD plug-ins use extremely complex algorithms to provide the quality sound and accurate modeling Universal Audio is famous for.
 The UAD processor engines are significantly more optimized to perform the complex DSP routines required for these algorithms than a standard desktop computer CPU can deliver.

-Two main UAD card "families" are available: UAD-2 and UAD-1.
-Each card family has its own set of drivers which are specified during UAD software installation.
-All UAD card types can be used in either Windows or Macintosh computers that meet the system requirements (the cards are identical for both OS platforms).
+Two main UAD device "families" are available: UAD-2 and UAD-1.
+Each device family has its own set of drivers which are specified during UAD software installation.
+All UAD devices are Mac and Windows compatible unless stated otherwise; the hardware is identical for both OS platforms.

 Note: Multiple UAD hardware types can be used concurrently in the same computer.
-For details, see Chapter 5, "Using Multiple UAD Cards."
+For details, see Chapter 5, "Using Multiple UAD Devices."

 UAD-2 Family

-UAD-2 is our second-generation UAD DSP card that offers many improvements over the UAD-1, most notably significantly more DSP horsepower and lower latencies.
-All UAD-2 cards use the PCI-Express (PCIe) architecture.
-UAD-2's are "x1" PCIe cards.
-Up to four UAD-2 cards can be run concurrently in one system.
+UAD-2 is our second-generation UAD product line that offers many improvements over the original UAD-1, most notable is significantly increased DSP horsepower.

+A variety of UAD-2 models are available to suit various processing and protocol needs.
+Each model is defined by its number of DSP chips (1, 2, or 4) and its connection protocol (PCle, ExpressCard, or Firewire).
+Up to four UAD-2 devices can be run concurrently in one system.

+Solo/Duo/Quad

+UAD-2 devices are designated as Solo, Duo, or Quad, which indicates the number of SHARC® DSP chips in each device.
+Solo devices have one DSP, Duo devices have two DSPs, and Quad devices have four DSPs.